Move to CaymanFree Relocation Checklist

 • Low reserve fund: if the reserve fund is depleted or underfunded, expect special assessments (one-time charges to all owners) for major repairs.
 Ask what percentage of the budget goes to reserves.

 • Pending special assessments: are any large expenditures planned?
 Roof replacement, painting, elevator repair, seawall work?
-These can cost $5,000–$50,000+ per unit.
+Ask for actual approved or proposed assessment amounts, not rumours.

 • Delinquent owners: if many owners are behind on fees, the strata may not have enough cash for maintenance.
 Ask about delinquency rates.